teateatea/heartbreaker/Classes/Mystic of Vymjir.md

 Vessels have basic survival instincts, and can move and attack in combat.
 More complicated actions require direct commands.
 Vessels automatically fail Death Saves.

 ##### *Deny Fate*
-You have forsaken Death.
+You have forsaken Death completely.
 When you are reduced to 0 HP, do not roll Death Saves.
 Instead, your soul transfers into any standing Vessel.
 If no Vessels can be transferred to, you die.

 You may also attempt to heal wounds, sickness, and curses at any time.
 Roll *Benevolence*, using Favour in the same manner as Invocations.